katlilly/nktd/README.md

 ### Main menu:
 - "Teragram" or "game two" - Wlll start the game Teragram.
-- 'Twenty Fourty Eight' or ‘game three’ - Will start the game 2048
+- 'Twenty Fourty Eight' or 'game three’ - Will start the game 2048
 - 'Frozen Bubble' or ‘game four’ - Will start the game Frozen Bubble

 ### Teragram: